Endless Ocean: Blue World: Plot

-The plot of Adventures of the Deep revolves around a Pacific legend known as the Song of Dragons.
+The game revolves around a Pacific legend known as the Song of Dragons.
 The player character, a university student studying folklore, is intrigued by the legend and takes leave from their studies to visit the Paoul Republic in the South Pacific.
-There, they apply for a job at R&R Diving Service, which is run by Jean-Eric Rouvier and his granddaughter Océane.
-During the player's entrance examination dive, Océane drops a lapis lazuli pendant her late father Matthieu gave her, which omits a strange sound and causes a nearby humpback whale to become aggressive.
+There, they apply for a job at R&R Diving Service, which is run by Jean-Eric Louvier and his granddaughter Oceana.
+During the player's entrance examination dive, Oceana drops a lapis lazuli pendant her late father Matthias gave her, which emits a strange sound and causes a nearby humpback whale to become aggressive.
 Curious, she disregards Jean-Eric's warnings and attempts to retrieve a second pendant she lost as a child, only to be threatened by an aggressive tiger shark.
 The player is able to drive off the shark and retrieve the pendant.
 After deciding to have the pendants appraised, R&R contacts Nancy Young, a local trader who suggests that they search for Valka Castle, which sank beneath the waves in the 17th century, to find further clues.

-After traveling to the Aegean Sea, the group meets Gary 'GG' Gray, an American salvager who challenges them to find Valka Castle.
-The player and Océane discover the castle while trying to escape the man-eating great white shark Thanatos, where they uncover an ancient lapis lazuli tablet and hear a strange sound before being sealed in by a trap left by the castle's ruler.
+After traveling to the Aegean Sea, the group meets Gaston 'GG' Gray, an American salvager who challenges them to find Valka Castle.
+The player and Oceana discover the castle while trying to escape the man-eating great white shark Thanatos, where they uncover an ancient lapis lazuli tablet and hear a strange sound before being sealed in by a trap left by the castle's ruler.
 After escaping and reuniting with GG, he reveals that the tablet is from the Okeanides, an ancient seafaring civilization.
 R&R returns home and Nancy recommends that the group consult professor Hayoko Sakurai to have the tablet translated.
 After traveling to Hayoko's current workplace, an aquarium in Japan, she agrees to decipher the tablet in return for R&R completing her research on polar bears.
-After traveling to the northern coast of Canada and completing her research, Hayaoko joins R&R Diving Service and reveals that the tablet states that the Song of Dragons is the key to the Pacifia Treasure, a legendary treasure of the Okeanides.
+After traveling to the northern coast of Canada and completing her research, Hayaoko joins R&R Diving Service and reveals that the tablet states that the Song of Dragons is the key to the Pacifica Treasure, a legendary treasure of the Okeanides.
 Following reports of the song being heard in the Antarctic, the group travels there to investigate further, during which the player hears the sound again and realizes it is the Song of Dragons.
 They help rescue a spectacled porpoise, which later helps R&R navigate out of a snowstorm.
 Upon returning home, Jean-Eric forbids further investigation into the legend, believing that it will only bring bad luck.
-He privately confesses to the player that Matthieu had attempted to discover the Pacifia Treasure, which led to them falling out after he dismissed it as a myth; Matthieu later died during his investigation after his submarine broke down.
+He privately confesses to the player that Matthias had attempted to discover the Pacifica Treasure, which led to them falling out after he dismissed it as a myth; Matthias later disappeared during his investigation after his submarine broke down.